openstack-archive/tripleo-incubator/README.rst

 It is important to consider some unresolved issues in this plan.

+.. _tested_platforms:

 Tested platforms
 ----------------

-At this moment, the distributions that are tested by the CI systems are Ubuntu and Fedora.
+At this moment, the distributions that are tested by the CI systems are the Ubuntu and Fedora.
+As of 2014-05-08, we specifically test Ubuntu Saucy VMs and Fedora 20vms, each running on both Ubuntu hosts and Fedora 20 hosts.

-Therefore, we encourage users to use either Ubuntu or Fedora to have a smooth experience.
+Therefore, we encourage users to use these versions of either Ubuntu or Fedora to have a smooth experience.

-You may be able to run devtest on other distributions though, such as CentOS, Debian, openSUSE and RHEL.
-The devtest code tries to identify the OS you use and match it against all major distributions (CentOS, Debian, Fedora, openSUSE, RHEL, SUSE and Ubuntu).
+You may be able to run devtest on other distributions, as the devtest code tries to identify the OS you use and match it against all major distributions (CentOS, Debian, Fedora, openSUSE, RHEL, SUSE and Ubuntu).
 If you use any other distribution not listed above, the script will identify your machine as unsupported.

 Security